St. Croix County is currently in Phase 1A and 1B of the COVID-19 vaccination process. Learn more about vaccine phases below.

 - If you live in St. Croix County and do not have a healthcare provider:

 - Fill out the form below to request a vaccine.
+Only fill out the form one time.
 You will be notified by our automated messaging system when a vaccine is available for you.

 |Healthcare Provider Websites||Locations and Phone Numbers|